-Through the Race for the Cure® we are part of a global initiative to support women who have dealt breast cancer.
-Information, awareness and support for women who are under treatment, for women – survivors and for the general population are non-negotiable objectives of the Greece Race for the Cure® and the Hellenic Association of Women with Breast Cancer “Alma Zois”.
+Through Race for the Cure® we become part of a global initiative to support women who have dealt with breast cancer.
+Information, awareness and support for women who are under treatment, for women – survivors and the general public are non-negotiable objectives of the Greece Race for the Cure® and the Hellenic Association of Women with Breast Cancer “Alma Zois”.

-Our goal is to provide information to every woman in Greece about early detection methods and about the right steps that have to be taken – depending on the age – in order to be safe, according to international medical guidelines.
+Our goal is to provide information to every woman in Greece about early detection methods and the right steps that have to be taken – depending on their age – in order to be safe, according to international medical guidelines.

 Greece Race for the Cure® funds Alma Zois’ programs against breast cancer in Athens, Patras and Thessaloniki: Breast cancer survivors psychosocial support programs and breast cancer awareness programs.